prim011/CPP-Examples/Confidentiality/README.md

    - The tree creation will be done as a separate procedure after the initialization
 5. _Introduction of the concept of (Entity) Authentication:_
-   - The Loading of the three information is simulated with the `checkSignature()` operation which verify the identy of the requestor and runs through all the nodes thier digital signature.
-It simulates what in _real life_ would be a _strong_ **integrity** check over authenticity and authentication.
+   - The Loading of the three information is gated by a digital signature validation which verifies the **identy** of the requestor before accessing the tree information.
+It simulates what in _real life_ would be a _strong_ identity check over authenticity and authentication.
-   - In reality, to accomplish full _Entity Authentication_, we would also need the concept of **freshness**: a prove that the entity in live and engaging with the session now.
-Among all the other security services, this the only one which is used to enable access of resources in a cryptosystem
+   - In reality, to accomplish full _Entity Authentication_, we would also need the concept of **freshness**: a prove that the entity is live and engaging with the session, right now.
+Among all the other security services, this is the only one which is used to enable access to resources in a cryptosystem

-Finally we could exercise the following scenario:
+Finally, we could exercise the following scenario:

  _Introduction of the concept of Authority:_
-   - Once a user has been authenticated for loading/accessing the tree information, the next step is understanding the authority for that user to carry out operations such as insertion/deletion and information printout.
+   - Once a user has been authenticated for loading/accessing the tree information, the next step is understanding the authority of that user to carry out operations such as insertion/deletion and information printout.

-## Problem to solve for this excersice
+## Problem to solve for this exercise

-We want to implement _Autenticated Encryption_ (AE) on top for the excercise we have developed on the [HMAC excercise](../hmac).
-As we have seen as in the HMAC excercise, the HMAC cryptographic primitive is guarantying Message Athentication and Data integrity, but the data have been manipulated always in clear (i.e. without encryption).
-Now we want to introduce an additional layer of security: data encryption at-rest, at leaset for some node's fields in the data structure.
+We want to implement _Autenticated Encryption_ (AE) on top of the exercise we have developed on the [HMAC exercise](../hmac).
+As we have seen in the HMAC exercise, the HMAC cryptographic primitive guarantees Message authentication and Data integrity, but the data have been manipulated always in clear (i.e. without encryption).
+Now we want to introduce an additional layer of security: data encryption at-rest, at least for some node's fields in the data structure.

 ## Data Origin Authentication vs Authenticated Encryption

-In the [HMAC README file](../hmac/README.md) we have learned the difference between data integrity and data autherication and in particular how the latter include the former.
+In the [HMAC README file](../hmac/README.md) we have learned the difference between data integrity and data authentication and in particular how the latter includes the former.
 Now we want to include an additional level of security: encryption and decryption.
-In our example we will use two different security services for the encryption/decryption and the HMAC operation (i.e. the message authentication).
-In particular we will used the concept of **Encypt-then-MAC/Authenticate** or simply **EtM**.
-The concept is brilliantly enlighted by the self explanatory image[^3]
+In our example, we will use two different security services for the encryption/decryption and the HMAC operation (i.e. the message authentication).
+In particular, we will use the concept of **Encypt-then-MAC/Authenticate** or simply **EtM**.
+The concept is brilliantly enlighted by the self-explanatory image[^3]

 ![Example of Encryption-then-Authenticate (credits to Wikipedia)](./resources/EtM.png)

 You might have noticed the use of two separate keys for the distinctive security services, one associated with encryption and the other one with authentication.
-This is a best-practice in security to have individual keys for separate security services.
-Although, there are algorithms that are capable to absolve the encryption and the authentication security services all in one security services.
-In that context it might make perfect sense to use only one key.
-In our case, though, we have to used two separete keys and those two keys is better to be separated.
-We will see later, how this will include an extra layer of complexity which will be solved with another key generated in a similar way like the previous key.
+This is a best security practice to have individual keys for separate security services.
+However, some algorithms are capable of absolving the encryption and the authentication security services all in one security primitive.
+In that context, it might make perfect sense to use only one key.
+In our case, though, we have to use two separate keys and those two keys are better to be separated.
+We will see later, how this will include an extra layer of complexity which will be solved with another key generated similarly to the previous key.
 They are two independent and separate keys, though.

 ### Symmetric Key and ownership
 A sensible owner of the symmetric keys seems to be at the tree structure level.
 It would not make too much sense to bure the keys into the node level as they are not the owners.
 But this decision comes with some redesign which will be addressed in the next section.
 Key generation can be assisted with the following Pseudo-Random Number Generation (PRNG) as follow: